Jalopy-Tech/ADB-Wireless-Connect/README.md

 <img align="right" src="./images/Linux.png" alt="Linux"  />In the latest <a href="https://github.com/Jalopy-Tech/ADB-Wireless-Connect/releases">release</a>., download the executable file "ADB-Wireless-Connect-Linux-Installer.run" and run it in Linux.
 This installer will ask for the destination folder to be created.
 It defaults to a new folder ("adb-wireless-connect") in the home folder.
 The app can also be installed to a root folder such as "/opt/adb-wireless-connect" as desired (root password will be needed)..
 The app files will be installed and a shortcut will be added to the menu under "ADB Wireless Connect".
 The app can be run directly using the "adb-wireless-connect.sh" file in the installation folder.

-To uninstall, go to the installation folder and run the executable file "maintenancetool".
+To uninstall, go to the installation folder and run the executable file "adb-wireless-connect-maintenance-tool".

 ADB Tools needs to be installed and in the search PATH.
 ADB Tools may be available in your distribution's software manager.